Wealthfront's Home Planning Guide

 Keep your credit score up

 Mortgage lenders consider your credit score when determining how risky it is to give you a loan, which impacts the interest rate you can get.
-If your credit score is above 750, you are likely to get a mortgage interest rate that is 0.20% lower than someone with a credit score of 660 to 680.
-If your credit score is below 600, you should expect some challenges in qualifying for a mortgage and, if you do find one, it may have a much higher interest rate.
+All else equal, if your credit score is above 760, you are likely to get a mortgage interest rate that is about 0.25% to 0.375% lower than someone with a credit score of 660.
+If your credit score is in the 500s, you should expect some challenges in qualifying for a mortgage and, if you do find one, it may have a much higher interest rate.

-Your DTI is the sum of all of your monthly debt payments, including credit lines, credit card debt, auto loans, and your upcoming mortgage expenses, as a percentage of your monthly pre-tax income.
-Most mortgage lenders prefer to issue a mortgage that will keep your DTI below 33%.
-Once your DTI goes above 44%, it becomes much more difficult to secure a mortgage.
+Your DTI is the sum of all of your monthly debt payments, including credit lines, minimum monthly payments for any credit card debt, auto loans, and your upcoming mortgage expenses, as a percentage of your monthly pre-tax income.
+Most mortgage lenders prefer to issue a mortgage that will keep your DTI below 40%.
+Once your DTI goes above 43%, it becomes much more difficult to secure a mortgage.

 Make a healthy down payment

-Your home budget is limited by the size of your mortgage, but other factors are at play as well when it comes to affordability.
+While your home budget is limited by the size of your mortgage, other factors are at play as well when it comes to affordability.
 See more details

 How big should my down payment be?